 - Use both flowchart and pseudocode to design an algorithm.

-- Learn the following algorithm design techniques;
+- To recap the following algorithm design techniques Sequence and Selection.

 This resource includes a range of clearly presented explanations as well as a range of structured tasks to help your students practice their skills.

 It is recommended that students first complete the Algorithm Design - Year 7 and Computational Thinking for KS3 unit of work in order to develop a basic understanding of both computational thinking and algorithms.